PauseAI/pauseai-website/src/posts/xrisk.md

 Right now, humans are the most intelligent thing on earth.
 Because of our intelligence, we are dominating our planet.
 We might not have claws or scaled skin, but we have big brains.
+Intelligence is our weapon: it's what gave us spears, guns and pesticides.
 Our intelligence helped us to transform most of the earth into how we like it: cities, buildings, and roads.

 From the perspective of less intelligent animals, this has been a disaster.
 It's not that humans hate the animals, it's just that we can use their habitats for our own goals.
 Our goals are things like comfort, status, love, tasty food, and more.
-We are destroying the habitats of other animals as a side effect of pursuing our goals.
+We are destroying the habitats of other animals as a **side effect of pursuing our goals**.

-An AI also has a goal.
+An AI can also have a goal.
-This depends on how it is trained.
-We _want_ an AI to have all these delicate goals and values that humans have.
-But we don't know how to do that.
+We _want_ an AI to value these delicate goals that humans have, but we don't know how to do that.
 We know how to train machines to be intelligent, but **we don't know how to get them to want what we want**.
 This problem is called the _alignment problem_.

-If a superintelligent system is built, and it will have a goal that is even _a little_ different from what we want it to have, it could have absolutely disastrous consequences.
+If a superintelligent system is built, and it will have a goal that is even _a little_ different from what we want it to have, it could have disastrous consequences.

+## What can an AI do?

+You might think that an AI is locked inside a computer, and can't do anything.

 ## Why most goals are bad news for humans